 4. Work Experience

-Being right within the central business district (CBD) area has it perks.
+Being right within the central business district (CBD) area has its perks.
 Besides being close to town and the many buzzing cafes, what I appreciate the most is the convenience of being close to the corporate world.

 5. Finding the Real You

 Last but not least in SMU, you get to discover the real you.
-Before diving deep into a particular major or specialisation, we are exposed to do many different subjects within the business school and across other schools as well.
+Before diving deep into a particular major or specialisation, we are exposed to many different subjects within the business school and across other schools as well.
 By doing so, you get to have a feel of everything before making a decision.
 The key is keeping an open mind.

 To share my experience, when I first stepped into SMU, I always thought that I would be pursuing a major in either the Finance or Operations track (which majority of business students pursue).
 However, because of the breadth of exposure to various subjects, it enabled me to decide otherwise and I, instead, chose to major in Marketing and Strategic Management.